MECA482-ReactionWheel/InertiaWheel/README.md

 ## Introduction
 **1. Background**

 The inertia wheel pendulum is a system that seeks to stabilize a pendulum in the inverted upright position.
 This is to be acheived by calculated accelleration of an inertia wheel at the end of the pendulum arm.
 In order to achieve the desired functionality, one end of the pendulum arm is attached to a rotating base that is fixed to a table-end.
-An encoder serves as the rotating base in order to track the pendulum arm's angle of rotation.
+Incorporated into the system are two encoders, one serves as the rotating base in order to track the pendulum arm's angle of rotation while the other monitors wheel speed/position.
 Figure 1 below captures the operational viewpoint for the system described above.

 <p align="center">
 <img width="550" alt="operationalViewpoint" src="https://user-images.githubusercontent.com/90480302/146479783-8992f72c-04e3-4042-ac6e-c24deac53aea.PNG">